 There are a range of supports available to assist you with decision making.
-The National Disability Advocacy Program (NDAP) is one of these.
-The NDAP can help you with general access and support issues.
-The NDAP can also assist you with issues that may arise with the National Disability Insurance Scheme or with your support providers.
-The NDAP can also help you to develop self-advocacy skills.
+We can help you with general access and support issues or issues that may arise with your support providers.
+IATIcan also help you to develop self-advocacy skills.

 - help you to build capacity to identify your needs and goals

 - ensure that you understand your rights and responsibilities